Institute for Thomas Paine Studies

-In the spirit of its dual commitment to academic excellence and social justice, Iona College sponsors courses that engage students in the integration of community service and the academic pursuit of specific disciplines.
-Semester-long courses that may utilize a service-learning pedagogy include: Theology of Christian Service, Introduction to American Government, Dance Outreach, Camp Viva, and Non-profit Marketing.
+In the spirit of its dual commitment to academic excellence and social justice, Iona University sponsors courses that engage students in the integration of community engagement and the academic pursuit of specific disciplines.
+Semester-long courses that may utilize a service-learning pedagogy include: Theology of Christian Service , Introduction to American Government , Camp Viva , and Non-Profit Marketing.

-Iona College encourages students to broaden their educational experiences and gain cultural perspectives through study and travel abroad.
-Many interesting options are available such as summer programs in Rome, Ireland, and Barcelona as well as semester programs in Ireland, Italy, and France with short term programs in South Africa, London, Poland, Tuscany, and other exciting destinations.
-Students may also spend a summer, a semester, or a year studying independently at a foreign university.
-Earned credits may be transferred to Iona College with prior approval.
-Please refer to “Credit for Study at Other Colleges and Universities,” elsewhere in the catalog.
+Iona University encourages students to broaden their educational experiences and gain cultural perspectives through study and travel abroad.
+Options for summer, semester, and short-term programs are available.
+Students may also study abroad with campus partners.
+Earned credits may be transferred to Iona University with prior approval.
+Please refer to “Credit for Study at Other Colleges and Universities” in the Academic Information section of the catalog.
 Honors Program students can use their six free credits per academic year for study abroad.

-For further information concerning study abroad options, contact the director of Study Abroad, or visit Iona’s website at www.iona.edu/academic/studyabroad.
+For further information concerning study abroad options, contact the coordinator of Study Abroad, or visit Iona’s website at www.iona.edu/academics/study-abroad.

 Thomas Berry Forum for Ecological Dialogue

 The Thomas Berry Forum is an open and inclusive space for ecological education, exploration, and transformation.
-In 2009, after the death of the celebrated geologian and cultural historian, Father Thomas Mary Berry, CP, four of his students gathered at Iona College to initiate The Thomas Berry Forum for Ecological Dialogue to celebrate and promote his wisdom legacy.
+In 2009, after the death of the celebrated geologian and cultural historian, Father Thomas Mary Berry, CP, four of his students gathered at Iona University to initiate The Thomas Berry Forum for Ecological Dialogue to celebrate and promote his wisdom and legacy.
+It is the hope that this Forum will be a creative resource for the entire Iona University community, and for the many other dialogue partners - regional, national, and global - whom we hope to engage in Berry’s Great Work to awaken the ecological phase of human development.
+In particular, we wish to serve Iona’s interdisciplinary and integral Environmental Studies Program as a hosting platform for conferences, convocations, lectures, retreats, campus sustainability initiatives, and eco-pilgrimages that will enhance our academic enterprise.
 For more information visit: https://www.iona.edu/academics/schools-institutes/kathleen-deignan-cnd-institute-earth-and-spirit/thomas-berry-forum